 Why IPL Photorejuvenation?

-Practitioners say the benefits of IPL is that IPL systems are very versatile and can target specific areas within the dermis, while leaving the epidermis alone.
+Practitioners say the benefits of IPL therapy systems are very versatile and can target specific areas within the dermis, while leaving the epidermis alone.
 It also stimulates collagen production to rejuvenate the texture of the skin, leaving tighter and younger-looking skin in its wake.

-Alternatives to IPL include laser resurfacing and chemical peels, which require patients to “hunker down” for extended periods of time as their redness and swelling subside.
+IPL facial benefits include laser resurfacing and chemical peels, which require patients to “hunker down” for extended periods of time as their redness and swelling subside.
 Microdermabrasion is helpful for some surface-level skin irregularities, but cannot resolve redness, broken capillaries, or port wine stains.
 Facelifts require even more downtime and are not ideal for every patient.

 How long do IPL treatments take?